From-X-to-Y-Series/before-day-zero/docs/docs/best_bet_to_get_rich.md

-# The Beginning Of Great Things
+# The Best Bet To Become Rich

 Let's assume you want to get rich. *How would you do it?* Perhaps the best way to answer is by understanding *how the rich got rich*.